-If your site is running PHP version 5.5 or lower, you’ll begin to see an admin notice with our next maintenance release; this notice will serve as a gentle reminder that you should begin to consider updating, as we will begin to remove support for older versions of PHP in the near future.
+If your site is running PHP version 5.5 or lower, you’ll begin to see an admin notice around the end of June 2018; this notice will serve as a gentle reminder that you should begin to consider updating, as we will begin to remove support for older versions of PHP in the near future.

 First, check which PHP version you are using.
-You can do this by going to Events Settings → Help in your wp-admin and checking out your system information, like in the following screenshot:
+You can do this by going to Events Settings → Help from the WordPress dashboard and checking out your system information, like in the following screenshot:

 If you’re using PHP version 5.5 or below, you’ll want to begin thinking about making this change.
 If your web host provides a cPanel for administering your site’s server, you can often find one-click installs of more recent PHP versions.

 Otherwise, you can contact your host to make this switch easier.
 Usually, all that’s required is a quick ping to their support team asking for a PHP version increase.

 To make things easier for you, here’s a letter you can send to your host, as recommended by WordPress.org: